MicrosoftDocs/azure-docs/articles/security-center/security-center-enable-data-collection.md

 >[!NOTE]
 > - For instructions on how to provision a pre-existing installation, see [Automatic provisioning in cases of a preexisting agent installation](#preexisting).
 > - For instructions on manual provisioning, see [Install the Microsoft Monitoring Agent extension manually](#manualagent).
-> - For instructions on turning off automatic provisioning, see [Turn off automatic provisioning](#offprovisioning)
+> - For instructions on turning off automatic provisioning, see [Turn off automatic provisioning](#offprovisioning).
 >